 One other small optimization that was added was that we will not perform the GPolygon.WithinPolygon() check if that particular dot is already marked as true.
 Due to the FDM G Code slicing process, it's possible that some polygons may overlap, in which case, the code would be checking the same location more than once unnecessarily.
 If it that particular dot is already marked to be sprayed, there's no point in checking whether it lies within a different polygon since it already needs to be sprayed due to a previous polygon match.

 As shown in Figure 63, the code is fairly simple.
 However, the method of GPolygon.WithinPolygon() includes a lot of double precision operations, which are very time consuming in terms of CPU processing time.
 Additionally, this code has 3 nested loops, with large amount of iterations for all 3, meaning that this code can potentially be very time consuming.
 And of course, the above code must be ran for every layer of the entire part.
 This is why this class is considered so computationally intensive.
-Luckily, each layer is independent of each other, meaning multiple layers can be processed at once without any conflicts or collisions, allowing for the easy implementation of multi threaded layer processing.
+Luckily, each layer is independent of each other, meaning multiple layers can be processed at once without any conflicts or collisions, allowing for the easy implementation of multi-threaded layer processing.

 PowderPart

 After LayerProcessing completes for each respective layer, they're added to a simple encapsulating class of processed layers called PowderPart.
 PowderPart takes care to make sure these layers are in order, of course.
-Multi threading means some layers could finish before others unexpectedly, meaning the order could differ from the originally intended order.
+Multi-threading means some layers could finish before others unexpectedly, meaning the order could differ from the originally intended order.
 PowderPart ensures this does not become an issue.

 PrintCommandGeneration